Nausea and vomiting are common symptoms that are associated with a variety of conditions (Mayo Clinic 2023).

 If a client has had a fall or injury to the head, escalate care and call an ambulance.

-- Vomiting that has persisted for longer than two days
+- Vomiting that persists for more than 48 hours

 - Green vomit (indicating the presence of bile)